ADanayi/iotis_app/readme.md

 You'll need the `username` and your public key file.
 Iotis uses it's own authentication protocol which is included in the library and you don't need to implement it.

-You only need to change the `iotis_server_url` with your own dedicated server's url in enterprise solutions.
-(Please check our plans in [liotis's website](https://liotis.ir)).

 ```python
 import iotis_app.python as iot